Host a Hive

 Without you and your neighbors, we couldn't do this crazy thing we're doing.
 Hive hosts are the center of the work we do - and our favorite part!

-2018 Neighborhoods include: Broadview, Lake City, Richmond Highlands and Ridgecrest.
-We are currently seeking hive hosts in Maple Leaf and Ravenna for 2019.
-Outside of those neighborhoods but have 10 or more acres of land and open to hosting a larger apiary?
+2018 Neighborhoods include: Broadview, Pinehurst, Victory Heights, Richmond Highlands and Ridgecrest.
+We are currently seeking potential hive hosts in Maple Leaf and Ravenna for 2019.
+Outside of those neighborhoods but have an acre or more of land and open to hosting a larger apiary?
 Please contact us.

 Interested in being a hive host?
 Read the details below and then drop us a line at firstname.lastname@example.org.

 - Is the location easily accessible without having to pass through any building, and in all seasons?

-If you are interested in being a Hive Host, please email us and we’ll get back to you shortly to talk about the possibilities.
+If you are interested in being a Hive Host, please email us and we’ll get back to you to talk about the possibilities.
 We ask for all hive hosts to make a 1 year commitment to hosting, with the understanding that circumstances (e.g. allergic reaction, neighbor relations, etc.) may require the removal of the bees from the host site prior to the end of the year.